Lemongrass

 Key Techniques

-- Infusing in broths and soups
+- Infusing in simmering broths and curries

-- Grilling whole stalks as aromatic skewers
+- Grilling whole stalks as aromatic bed for fish

 Classic Dishes